Mangesh-03/PackerUnpacker-GUI/README.md

 • Implemented metadata preservation during packing/unpacking.<br>
 • Designed GUI using Swing for user-friendly interaction. <br>
 • Designed and implemented a secure login interface to authenticate users before      system access.<br>
-• Built with scalability in mind, allowing future enhancements like role-based access and password recovery.
+• Built with scalability in mind, allowing future enhancements like role-based access and password recovery.<br>
+• The system uses inbuilt byte-level encryption and decryption to protect file contents during storage and transfer.

 ---